Senior Living History: 1940 – 1949

 1948 $50 3/4 of first $20, 1/2 of remainder (60% on maximum benefit)

-The states welcomed the opportunity to share public assistance costs with the federal government and quickly jumped into the program.
-By 1940, every state had set up an Old Age Assistance program, and coverage increased until 22% of the age 65+ population were receiving OAA benefits averaging about $20 a month in 1940, where utilization leveled off.
-Somewhere between 2,000,000 and 2,200,000 people received OAA each year throughout the 1940’s, representing about 23% of the age 65+ population by 1950.
+The states welcomed the opportunity to share public assistance costs with the federal government.
+By 1940, every state had set up an Old Age Assistance program.
+Coverage increased until 22 percent of the age 65+ population were receiving OAA benefits averaging about $20 a month in 1940, where utilization leveled off.
+Somewhere between 2,000,000 and 2,200,000 people received OAA each year throughout the 1940s, representing about 23 percent of the age 65+ population by 1950.

 OAA Plagued by High Costs and Misconceptions

-The public was confused about who OAA payments were intended for, partly because they were called “pensions” and partly because the Social Security welfare plan was introduced simultaneously with the Social Security insurance plan.
-Many people did not understand that OAA was only intended to provide cash payments to the needy, not to everyone age 65 or older.
+The public was confused about who OAA payments were intended for.
+This was because they were called “pensions.”
+Also, the Social Security welfare plan was introduced at the same time as the Social Security insurance plan.
+Many people did not understand that OAA was only intended to provide cash payments to the needy, not to everyone aged 65 or older.

-The law required states to ensure that payments only went to those who were truly indigent, so they had to investigate all other sources of income and deduct them from the maximum monthly allotment.
+The law required states to ensure that payments only went to those who were truly in need.
+They had to investigate all other sources of income and deduct them from the maximum monthly allotment.
 “All sources of support had to be explored – even small stipends that children provided to help their parents and the potential yield of a vegetable garden belonging to applicants.
 Sometimes children were asked whether they could help their parents – even if they currently were not providing assistance.”
-This meant that many beneficiaries got much less than the $30 a month payment they had initially heard about.
-In Texas, for instance, the average allotment was only $15 a month.
-(Texas DHS, 1991) This left some people feeling they had been misled or taken advantage of.
-Others resented the indignity of the probing questions they had to endure in order to receive benefits.
+This meant that many beneficiaries got much less than the $30 monthly payment they had initially heard about.
+In Texas, the average allotment was only $15 per month.
+(Texas DHS, 1991) Some people felt they had been misled or taken advantage of.
+Others resented the probing questions they had to endure to receive benefits.

-Even the social workers employed by the states to determine eligibility were confused about whether they were supposed to protect the public purse by denying benefits or relieve the pain that they saw by helping people qualify for benefits.
+Even the social workers employed by the states to determine eligibility were confused.
+They didn’t know whether they were supposed to deny benefits to protect the public purse or help people qualify for benefits.
 As one man said, “I have been advised to give my farm and everything away so I could draw the old age pension.
 If I was to do that I would be crazy–I’d wake up some morning and find myself in the asylum.”
 Another man reported, “I could git me in old age pension, if I wanted to sign my life insurance away.
 Woman from the state come here some time ago I says, ‘Nothin’ doin”, I says.
 ‘Think I’m goin’ to sign away my chance for a decent burial?’
-I says ‘That’s all I got to look forward to.'”
+I says ‘That’s all I got to look forward to.’”
 (Federal Writer’s Project, 1939)

-Although the number of people receiving OAA stayed fairly stable during the 1940’s, benefits increased precipitously, even after accounting for inflation.
-Average benefits restated in 1940 dollars increased by nearly 20% from 1940 to 1950.
+Although the number of people receiving OAA stayed fairly stable during the 1940s, benefits increased precipitously, even after accounting for inflation.
+Average benefits restated in 1940 dollars increased by nearly 20 percent from 1940 to 1950.
 (Friedberg, 1998) Gross OAA expenditures doubled from $474 million in 1940 to $960 million by 1947.
 (Advisory Council Report, 1948)

 OAA Benefits in the 1940’s